skellywampus/TwitchLog/ReadMe.md

     - Close the application window to exit the program.

 ## Notes
+    - Uncompiled python file included for code auditing and modifications.

 - A new OAuth token is required each time you run the application.
 - Ensure you have a stable internet connection while using the application to monitor Twitch chat.